bombasticSlacks/Aspirant/Game/Craftsman.md

 #### Monster Hunter
 When using the Tailor or Metalsmith training, you can work with exotic materials from monsters.

+#### Jury Rigging
+#TODOcopy
+You can create single-use tools using exceptionally basic materials, simpler than would otherwise be allowed.

 ---
 ### Master